vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The app does not stop running when you close the browser tab.
 To shut down the app: In the terminal type Crl+C on Mac or Alt+F4 on Windows.

+7. Future startup

-7. Future - Simply Double-click a file to launch
+Now that the setup is complete, in future simply Double-click a file to launch the app.

 Mac:
 start-mac-app.command